La Tigra National Park

 The Park with its 240 km2 is divided in two zones: nucleus and buffer.
 The nucleus zone (7.5 km2) of the park counts with 8 hiking trails that cross it, adding up to more than 23 km, from which, two of them connect both visitors' centers.

 Flora and fauna

-In what fauna concerns, its consists of approximately 3 species of amphibians, 13 species of reptiles (2 rare and 2 venomous), over 200 species of birds (migratory and resident) distributed in 39 families and 13 orders and 31 species of mammals, 6 of which are endangered, 2 threatened and 2 are considered rare.
+In what fauna concerns, it consists of approximately 3 species of amphibians, 13 species of reptiles (2 rare and 2 venomous), over 200 species of birds (migratory and resident) distributed in 39 families and 13 orders, and 31 species of mammals, 6 of which are endangered, 2 threatened and 2 are considered rare.

-Bromeliads, ferns, moss, fungi and the giants of the forest; oaks, encino, pine, ceibo – the sacred tree of the Mayans.
+Bromeliads, ferns, moss, fungi, and the giants of the forest: oaks, encino, pine, ceibo – the sacred tree of the Mayans.
 Also avocado trees, which are the main food source for the quetzal.